 However, the RC500 has 700c tubeless-ready wheels and 28mm tires ideal for rough tarmac.
 Remember that the bike does not come with tubeless-ready tires.

-If you decide to go for a long trip or bikepacking adventure, you will be pleased to hear that RC500 is compatible with a rear rack and mudguards.
+If you decide to go for a long trip or bikepacking adventure, you will be pleased to hear that the RC500 is compatible with a rear rack and mudguards.

 Decathlon also offers a lifetime frame warranty.
 Can this be any better?